slashv/livestore-filesync-example/README.md

 </template>
 ```

 We can display an image by just passing the `file.path`.
-The service worker takes care or routing the request to local or remote storage.
+The service worker takes care of routing the request to local or remote storage.

 ```vue
 // components/image-display.vue